gwiazdorrr/CxxSwizzle/README.md

 CxxSwizzle
 ==========

+2015.02.17 Update: The library now comes with SIMD support.
+More info soon.

 CxxSwizzle (a reality-friendly way of writing down "C++ Swizzle") is a header-only, dependency free extensible library bringing shader languages' (GLSL, HSLS) vector "swizzle" syntax into C++.
 Basically, you can do this in C++ now:

 	vec4 foo(0);		 		        // 0,0,0,0